-It’s great if you can find a nice person who is an excellent lawyer, but the most important thing is to hire someone who can win your case.
+It’s great if you can find a nice person who is an excellent attorney, but the most important thing is to hire someone who can win your case.
 We have a running debate here about whether clients want someone who is caring or someone who can kick butt, so our goal is to be attorneys who do both.

 Our Mission Statement: To help injured people get on with the rest of their lives by obtaining justice, fair compensation, and holding accountable those who caused them harm.

-Media Coverage: Our lawyers have been on every major TV news program in the Twin Cities.
+Media Coverage: Our attorneys have been on every major TV news program in the Twin Cities.
 They have also been interviewed and quoted by Star-Tribune, The New York Times, The Wall Street Journal, Associated Press, CNN, CBS News, Fox News and others.
 Fred Pritzker even appeared on the “Geraldo” show to talk about food safety–we are one of the few law firms in the nation that represents food poisoning victims.

 Practice Areas: We handle catastrophic injury and wrongful death cases.
 We have won money for clients in cases involving traumatic brain injury (TBI), amputation, severe burns, kidney failure, food poisoning (Campylobacter, E. coli, Listeria, Salmonella and other pathogens), lung failure, sepsis, eye injury (including losing an eye in an accident), etc.